 - Challenging work: Preparing for cases requires a lot of research and problem-solving.
 There are many challenges that can present themselves, and so legal teams — including paralegals — must react positively in the face of potential obstacles.
 Overcoming these can be fulfilling and rewarding.

-- Supporting others: As a paralegal, not only are you providing an integral and supportive role to lawyers, but you’re also helping clients directly.
+- Supporting others: As a paralegal, you are providing an integral and supportive role to lawyers and helping clients directly.
 Answering their questions and proactively assisting them in difficult situations is important.
-It provides you with the satisfaction of knowing you’re making a difference.
+It provides you with the satisfaction of knowing you are making a difference.

-- Regular hours: While lawyers themselves may put in all kinds of overtime hours, many law firms don’t expect or require this of their paralegal staff.
+- Regular hours: While lawyers themselves may put in all kinds of overtime hours, many law firms do not expect or require this of their paralegal staff.
 You can generally expect a standard 40-hour workweek with overtime required in certain cases and as needed.